HybridEidolon/psuseed/README.md

 In order for memory patches to work, you must be using an uncompressed PSU exe.
 Without it, only the borderless window patch will work.

+Clementine executables are compressed with UPX; if you want to decompress it yourself, download UPX from [here](https://upx.github.io/) and run the following in a command line in your PSU directory:

+    upx.exe -d -o PSUC_Uncompressed.exe PSUC.exe

 ## Features

 - Configurable via psuseed.toml